Lumavate-Team/documentation/docs/6-CLI.rst

          $ luma env config --env-name prod --app https://not-a-real-realm.place.lumavate-type.com --audience https://place.lumavate-type.com/notarealapp --token place-lumavate-type.notarealtoken.com --client-id NotARealId1234j2eIxKILomCdA --client-secret NotARealClientSecretEqeKWD5JgUtzsRkhNNXMPQM6auPhTTjVK

   #.
 Paste the command into your Bash window and click enter.
   #.
 The CLI should return the following showing that the new enviroment Prod has been created.
+Continue on to :ref:`Setting up Profiles <Provisioning Profiles>`.

      .. code-block:: bash